Are US dollars Accepted in Costa Rica?

 However, that doesn’t necessarily mean that you, as a traveler, should always use dollar throughout Costa Rica.

 What is the Exchange Rate in Costa Rica?

 In the past few years, the exchange rate for US dollars (USD) to Costa Rican colones (CRC) has varied between 530 to 570 colones per dollar.
-In September of 2019, the colon began a period of devaluation against the dollar.
-It is now trading between 600 and 606 to the dollar

-You can check the most recent exchange rates here:
+Here is the most recent exchange rate:

 What is the Best Currency to Use in Costa Rica?

 It is best to pay for goods and services in the currency in which the price is quoted.
 For goods and services that are marketed to North American tourists, prices are often quoted in dollars.
 Pay for those in dollars.
 However, for most products and services for sale in Costa Rica, like a bottle of water in the local pulperia (convenience store) or a delicious casado lunch in a local soda (a workingman’s lunch at a local mom & pop restaurant), the price is quoted in the local currency, colones.
 You will save money by paying for these things in colones.

 Some “experts” would say that a US traveler should use the US dollar when in Costa Rica.
 After all, dollars are widely accepted and it is easier to not fuss with the trouble of mentally converting values in order to understand how much money you are spending.
 And, that is fine if you are limiting your trip to explicitly tourist-oriented areas.
 However, if plan to venture off of the well-beaten tourist path at all, it is best to have colones in your pocket, because it will save you 10% to 20% or more.